If you’ve ever filled up a hot tub or been concerned about water usage, you may have asked how many gallons are in a hot tub.

 - Multiply again.
 If your hot tub has seats, multiply the result by 2.4.

+This method also works for a rectangular hot tub.
 Next, let’s check out the round tub method.

 Round Tub Method